 Automated cybersecurity tools can save a lot of time for security teams and allow them to focus on the most mission-critical, high-risk scenarios.
 Furthermore, automated tools can contain the damage of a successful breach of your defenses and speed up incident response times.

 In this regard, you should also consider the benefits of using artificial intelligence.
 AI has advanced sufficiently to be able to keep up with the newest technologies and can spot cyberattacks.
-State-of-the-art algorithms are powering AI systems to detect and root out malware, identify pattern recognition in the behavior of attacks before it reaches your system.
+State-of-the-art algorithms are powering AI systems to detect and root out malware, and identify pattern recognition in the behavior of attacks before it reaches your system.

 4. Educate your employees

 Your employees have a huge influence on the strength of your cybersecurity posture.
 A workforce well-versed in modern cyber attack vectors and threats often corresponds to a strong security posture.

 Employee education is a non-negotiable step on the path to a stronger security posture.
 This education should include formal training, simulated cyber-attacks, and cyber-awareness reminders.
 Training must be ongoing to remain effective and reinforce key security principles.

 Check out Druvstar’s cybersecurity training from best-in-class security experts

 5. Define and track security metrics